Written by Vanessa Andreotti, Elwood Jimmy, and Bill Calhoun, February 24, 2021

 - understanding that, especially in the beginning, this work is taxing both for you and for those who are offering it, exercise patience and grace as the process unfolds

-- remembering that, given the nature of this work, the people offering this to you are already “hammered”, over-stretched and working overtime: the time they spend with you is time taken away from their loved ones and from things that could nourish their lives and enable them to support other people – do not waste their time with unimportant things, do not abuse their generosity or take their service for granted (although historically they were forced to occupy this position, they are not “the help” who will coddle you or compost things for you)
+- remembering that, given the nature of this work, the people offering this to you are already “hammered” (especially if they are Black, Indigenous, or racialized), over-stretched and working overtime.
+The time they spend with you is time taken away from their loved ones and from things that could nourish their lives and enable them to support other people – do not waste their time with unimportant things, do not abuse their generosity or take their service for granted

 - committing to sobering up, stepping up cleaning up, growing up and showing up differently, including deepening your learning about the obligations that come with the gift